 about the project including how to

-About the documents on this site and our encouragement to copy and adapt ...
+About the documents on this site and permissions to copy and adapt ...

 What readers say about Findings and results of the latest site user survey ...

 The complementary information services provided by the project's partners ...

 Search this site for documents which contain your chosen words.
 Searches include both types of documents described to the left.

 Browse back issues of the Findings magazine in the traditional issue by issue format.
 Also gives one-button access to multi-part articles analysing priority topics in depth.

 HOT TOPICS Latest one-click searches on issues which arouse debate and comment due to their importance and/or significant differences of opinion over facts or interpretation.
 Cumulated hot topics in archive.